PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `_terminal_normalization_pad_stats` also remains observation-only because it omits cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.

+That layout-recovery prefix is now characterized as nineteen ordered results, including the three heterogeneous lowerer callback slots.
+The sole direct target is `_layout_pass_set_2_layout_recovery_prefix_results`; the same runner also remains the first nested attention-prefix callback.
+Exact result identity, shared context, QLinear/pre-add boundary, nested selection, and the unconsumed observation-only policy are frozen before implementation.
+The focused gate passes `414 passed, 1 xfailed in 18.88s`; the strict xfail is the transparent runner/helper/direct result propagation contract.
+The branch-changed broad characterization gate passes `1597 passed, 1 xfailed in 28.73s`.